• Skip to primary navigation

 What is Kamut Pasta?

-Kamut is the trademarked name for Khorasan wheat (Pharaoh grain), a modern descendant of an ancient grain originally discovered in Kemet (aka ancient Egypt).
-Kamut pasta is made from this type of grain and it’s very a very popular ingredient to eat in the Dr. Sebi Communtiy.
+Kamut pasta is made from this type of grain and it's very a very popular ingredient to eat in the Dr. Sebi Communtiy.
 To learn more about this grain, refer to the Kamut Khorasan official website Kamut Khorasan Nutrition.

 Other benefits include:

 • Higher nutrients.
-It’s high in minerals like thiamin, iron, zinc, and selenium.
-High mineral food boosts your immune system and Dr. Sebi’s teachings centers around high mineral food.
+It's high in minerals like thiamin, iron, zinc, and selenium.

-How to eat Creamy Kamut “Alkaline” Pasta?
+How to Serve Kamut Pasta?

 I like eating this pasta in the following ways:

-• For dinner, I like it paired with Fried Oyster Mushrooms.
+• For dinner, I like it paired with fried oyster mushrooms.
 Talk about filling!

 • It’s super yummy served with some vegan garlic bread (Not Dr. Sebi Recommended).

-How to Make Kamut “Alkaline” Pasta?
+How to Make "Alkaline" Pasta?

 *Please read detailed and printable recipe card below for full ingredients and instructions.